pirtleshell/lwt-dict.cc/README.md

 ![dict.cc plugin screenshot](https://github.com/PirtleShell/lwt-dict.cc/blob/master/spannend-screenshot.png)

+Click the :white_check_mark: and it transfers the selected definition!
+It also puts the dict.cc subject as a tag for the word.
+Turn tagging off, by setting `USE_SUBJECT_AS_TAG` to false in `script.js`.

 ## A note about not breaking any rules

 I build this with the full intention of following [dict.cc's Terms of Service](https://www.dict.cc/?s=about%3Afaq#faq16).
 It states: